-The total firm match rate was approximately 69 percent, which is lower than other recent studies that linked establishment employment data with economic incentive project data.
-For example, earlier reports achieved a 90 percent match rate (Workforce and Small Business Incentives, JLARC, 2018) and an 86.4 percent match rate (Infrastructure and Regional Incentives, JLARC, 2020).
-The lowest match rates were obtained for business startups (CRCF, GAP Funds, and the angel investment tax credit), with match rates between 53 percent and 64 percent.
-These rates are similar to other small business incentive programs examined in a previous report; the Small Business Investment Grant Fund obtained a 68.4 percent match rate and the SWaM Loan Fund had a 63.7 percent match rate.
+The total firm match rate was approximately 69%, which is lower than other recent studies that linked establishment employment data with economic incentive project data.
+For example, earlier reports achieved a 90% match rate (Workforce and Small Business Incentives, JLARC, 2018) and an 86.4% match rate (Infrastructure and Regional Incentives, JLARC, 2020).
+The lowest match rates were obtained for business startups (CRCF, GAP Funds, and the angel investment tax credit), with match rates between 53% and 64%.
+These rates are similar to other small business incentive programs examined in a previous report; the Small Business Investment Grant Fund obtained a 68.4% match rate and the SWaM Loan Fund had a 63.7% match rate.
 Some business startups that received awards late in the study period (e.g., FY20) might not yet be reflected in 2007-2020 payroll reporting data.
-Moreover, some small firms will not report payroll data to VEC if they have no employees.
+Moreover, some small firms will not report payroll data to the VEC if they have no employees.